-To set up the main server, the proxy/ bungee one you will need to make a clean install of the BungeeChord Template.
+To set up the main server, the proxy/bungee one you will need to change your server type to the BungeeCord option.

-NOTE: This process will delete all your server files.
-Please backup first what you need to your PC using Filezilla.
+NOTE: Please backup first what you need to your PC using Filezilla.
 Here is our guide for using Filezilla.

-Now you just set up your proxy server.
+Now you just changed your server to BungeeCord.

 📝 Bungee Config File 📝